rhbuckley/ascii-webcam/readme.md

 ### Caveats

 - If you would like to use the Ascii Webcam feature, the program automatically selects your default webcam.
 Want to use another webcam?
 You can change this in `gui.py:270`

+### Inspiration

+Check out [this article](https://robertheaton.com/2018/06/12/programming-projects-for-advanced-beginners-ascii-art/), that goes over some of the methods implemented within this project.